bharti3bk/webapi-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

-    with the help of routers we can partition our app into sub app.
+    with the help of routers we can partition our app into sub app

 ## Project Setup